 The third phase is Acute, also called the headache phase.
 Not all people with migraine get a headache, but it is a common symptom.
 During this stage, any combination of throbbing headache, sensitivity to light, smell and sound, and/or nausea is expected.
 Vomiting, light-headedness, pain elsewhere in the body, or mood shifts are also possible.
 This third stage is the part that typically lasts 4-72 hours.

-The fourth phase is Recovery.
+The fourth phase is Resolution.
 Not everyone notices this phase, but for some people there is a definite point where the attack breaks, often by sleeping.
 Some people experience migraine euphoria, or suddenly feel very good!

 The fifth phase is Postdrome – otherwise known as the migraine hangover.
 For some, this is worse than the headache stage, with depression and headache common, as well as significant fatigue, dizziness and confusion.

 The final phase is called the interictal phase, which is a medical term that means between episodes or attacks.

 Both the prodrome and postdrome can last for days or weeks.
 For some who get severe or chronic migraine attacks, there can be no or little respite from one migraine attack to the next.